Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

 - Compare docker vs VM and JVM?
 Compare traditional cluster with docker ?
 - How does a web UI handle cross domain request easily?
 - How do we protect our services when it is exposed to the public cloud?
-- Every service needs an SSL certificate?
+- Every service needs a SSL certificate?
 How much does it cost?
 Self signed certificate?

 - How can we mark a function or service is deprecated on micro service level